 When you want to create a step, you need to select a page element with which your step will be connected.
 A selector will appear on the screen to select given elements.

-As you move your pointer over the various elements in the application frame on the left, each element becomes surrounded by a colored rectangle with a label on top of it.
+As you move your pointer over the various elements in the application view, each element will become surrounded by a colored rectangle with a label on top of it.
 The colors vary according to the element’s reliability score as determined by the Editor.
 The label either shows the type of the selected element, or prompts you to be more precise in your selection.

 To select an element as the subject of the Step, hover above it moving the pointer until the highest reliability score is shown (some elements may have only one), then click.